-When it has been confirmed that a student has been exposed to or has been diagnosed with COVID-19, the Dean of Student Affairs (or designee) and/or Director of Housing & Residence Life (or designee) will ask the student to self-quarantine.
+When it has been confirmed that a student has been exposed to or has been diagnosed with COVID-19, the Dean of Student Affairs (or designee) and/or Director of Housing & Residence Life will ask the student to self-quarantine.

-Designated Floor(s) of the Cornish Commons are reserved for residential students to quarantine/self-isolate should they be in a double occupancy room and need to relocate.
+Floors 8 and 9 of the Cornish Commons are reserved for residential students to quarantine/self-isolate should they be in a double occupancy room and need to relocate.